pivotal-cf/pivotal-ui/CONTRIBUTING.md

 ## Pull requests

 Before starting your pull request, please [open up an issue on Github](#feature-requests).
-This will ensure our conversation doesn't get lost in email.
+This will ensure our conversation doesn't get lost in email or slack.

 1. [Set up your environment](#setting-up-your-environment)